tekdi/ubi-verification-sdk/README.md

 #### Description

-Verifies a credential using the specified method and provider.
+Verifies a credential using the specified method and verifier.
-Currently, the SDK supports "online" verification for Verifiable Credentials (VC) using the "dhiway" provider.
+Currently, the SDK supports "online" verification for Verifiable Credentials (VC) using the "dhiway" verifier.
-To add new providers, implement a new class and integrate it with the verification service.
+To add new verifiers, implement a new class and integrate it with the verification service.

 #### Request Body